-Mrs. William Randolph Hearst established herself firmly in the social and political landscape of New York City through involvement in many charitable activities, often on behalf of the Hearst newspapers.
-Her social activism was flowered during World War I when she was appointed by Mayor John Hylan as Chairman of the Mayor’s Committee of Women on National Defense.
+Mrs. William Randolph Hearst established herself firmly in the social and political landscape of New York City through involvement in many philanthropic activities, often on behalf of the Hearst newspapers.
+Her social activism flowered during World War I when she was appointed by Mayor John Hylan as Chairman of the Mayor’s Committee of Women on National Defense.
 The committee sponsored entertainments for servicemen, operated a canteen, encouraged enlistments, sponsored patriotic rallies and provided staples such as coal, milk, and ice to the needy.
 Millicent Hearst also served on wartime committees to raise funds for the rebuilding of France and the relief of French orphans.

-Millicent Hearst is most distinguished for founding the Free Milk Fund for Babies in 1921.
-The fund provided free milk to the poor of New York City for decades.
-The Milk Fund sponsored many fund raising activities such as rodeos and boxing matches.
-Mrs. William Randolph Hearst hosted charitable fund raisers for a variety of causes including crippled children, unemployed girls, the New York Women’s Trade League, the Democratic National Committee, the Evening Journal – New York Journal Christmas Fund, and the Village Welfare of Port Washington.
-During the Depression Eleanor Roosevelt joined Millicent Hearst at many of these charitable events.
+Millicent Hearst is most distinguished for establishing the Free Milk Fund for Babies in 1921.
+It provided free milk to the poor of New York City for decades.
+Mrs. Hearst also hosted charitable fund raisers for a variety of causes including crippled children, unemployed girls, the New York Women’s Trade League, the Democratic National Committee, the Evening Journal – New York Journal Christmas Fund, and the Village Welfare of Port Washington.
+During the Depression, Eleanor Roosevelt joined Millicent Hearst at many of these charitable events.

 Millicent Willson Hearst, generous philanthropist and devoted mother, died on December 5, 1974, more than two decades after the death of her husband, William Randolph Hearst.
 She is buried at Woodlawn Cemetery in Long Island, New York.